enonic/old-xp-doc/doc/getstarted/other.rst

 If it turns out you're on the wrong java version, follow these steps

 * Download it from http://www.oracle.com/technetwork/java/javase/downloads/index.html - The page starts with the latest Java version.
-  Please find the Java 8 section, a little further down the page and download the Java 8 JDK.
+  Please find the Java 8 section, a little further down the page, and download the Java 8 JDK.

 * Follow the instructions for your respective operating system